valkey-io/valkey-doc/topics/atomic-slot-migration.md

   buffer limit.
 Both the hard and soft limits of the `replica` client output buffer should be configured large enough to accumulate the accumulated mutations.
-- `slot-migration-max-failover-repl-bytes`: By default, Atomic Slot Migration will only proceed to pausing mutations on the source node once all in-flight mutations have been sent to the target node.
-However, for workloads with persistently high write throughput, Atomic Slot Migration can be configured to do the pause so long as all in-flight mutations are under a given threshold.
+- `slot-migration-max-failover-repl-bytes`: By default, atomic slot migration will only proceed to pausing mutations on the source node once all in-flight mutations have been sent to the target node.
+However, for workloads with persistently high write throughput, atomic slot migration can be configured to do the pause so long as all in-flight mutations are under a given threshold.
-- `cluster-slot-migration-log-max-len`: Atomic Slot Migration keeps track of all in progress migrations and recently completed or failed migrations.
+- `cluster-slot-migration-log-max-len`: atomic slot migration keeps track of all in progress migrations and recently completed or failed migrations.
 These can be viewed with `CLUSTER GETSLOTMIGRATIONS`.
 The number of recently completed migrations stored can be increased using this configuration.